itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 1.5.1 =
+= 1.5.2 =
-Please **MAKE A BACKUP** of your site and database PRIOR to updating.
-This release is required for compatibility with WordPress 4.2 and above (uses a reduced index size on a database table).
+This release improves some internal constant definitions and shows inherited capabilities for groups.